kaitlin-hodges/smart-store-kaitlinhodges/README.md

 ## WORKFLOW 1.
 Set Up Your Machine

-Proper setup is critical.
+Proper setup is critical for success.
-Complete each step in the following guide and verify carefully.
+Complete each step in the following guide and verify carefully using PowerShell on Windows.

 - [SET UP MACHINE](./SET_UP_MACHINE.md)